Home

 Probably the most popular way to enjoy a Milwaukee weekend is Summerfest.
 It is the largest music festival in the world.
 There are more than 10 stages presenting music throughout the day, and there's plenty of food, beer, comedy and kid's activities, too.

-The festival runs for 10 days around the 4th of July, with mainstage acts as diverse as Stevie Wonder to the Jonas Brothers (that's part of the 2008 lineup).
+The festival runs for 10 days around the 4th of July, with mainstage acts as diverse as Stevie Wonder to the Jonas Brothers .
 There are literally hundreds of acts appearing during the fest - if you don't like one, wander off to another stage!
 Admission is $15, but there are discounts available almost every day.

 Many a Milwaukee weekend boasts an ethnic festivals including GermanFest, Festa Italiana, Bastille Days (French), Polish Fest, Mexican Fiesta, Irish Fest, and Indian Summer.
 Plus, the Annunciation Greek Orthodox Church Festival is commonly known as "Greek Fest".